1. Project #Complexity

 The European Union Foreign Policy is an interdisciplinary domain that is informed via multiple dimensions, hence answering the question How the EU Formulates its Foreign Policy Towards China with overview of the institutional setup that is involved can guide stakeholders.

 Without solving the multiple conflicts and imbalances in its neighbourhood, the EU would find it difficult to prove it is an influential actor.
 This view of EU Foreign Policy – Ground Evidence from MENA provides a much necessary overview for non-specialists.
-A fuller version of an old study with guest contributors can be found in The EU’ Global Engagement and Strategic Policy.

 The #Finance project explores the centre-periphery fragmentations from the perspective of different scales, the possibilities to prop up socio-ecological innovations, the cyber economy and sustainable growth via regulatory, market, participatory and surveillance instruments, as well as sovereignty pooling.
 It aims to conceptualize a just, inclusive and ecological transition for the whole of the European economy that caters for its third country partners and is used as an instrument to achieve overarching goals – from resilience of the monetary system to climate change, intergenerational justice and spatial cohesion.